Supporting the COVID-19 vaccination rollout

 Referral Information for increased risk of Anaphylaxis

-Referrals will only be accepted if the reason for referral includes one of the following:
+Metro South Health hospitals will only be accept referrals for people wo have one of the following:

-- A documented history of severe allergy and/or anaphylaxis to previous vaccines and/or multiple drugs (injectable and/or oral)
+- A documented history of anaphylaxis to previous vaccines (non-COVID vaccinations) and/or multiple drugs (injectable and/or oral) or

 - A known systemic mast cell activation disorder with raised mast cell tryptase that requires treatment